 This manual is intended for use with Western Red Cedar and Alaskan Yellow Cedar shake and shingle application only.
-Western Red Cedar and Yellow Cedar products manufactured by CSSB members are labeled with the "Certi" brand name.
+Western Red Cedar and Yellow Cedar products manufactured by Cedar Shake & Shingle Bureau® ("CSSB") members are labeled with the "Certi" brand name.
 The species is indicated by either "Yellow" or "Red" Cedar at the top of the label.
-For ease of reference this manual refers to "Certi-labelTM Western Cedar" and the term is understood to include both Western Red Cedar and Alaskan Yellow Cedar products manufactured by CSSB members.
+For ease of reference this manual refers to "Certi-label ® Western Cedar" and the term is understood to include both Western Red Cedar and Alaskan Yellow Cedar products manufactured by CSSB members.

 Material for this manual has been compiled from various authoritative sources, and many of the construction methods shown herein have been developed by the shake and shingle specialists in both the United States and Canada.
 The design and application details and methods of construction reflect current good building practice.
-Other options are possible but ensure that you check with your local code jurisdiction for approval.
+Other options are possible but ensure that you check with your local building code official for approval.